khimo/khimo.github.io/bli-guides/_help_drivers/FIBARO.md

 - **DIMMER**: Fibaro dimmer
 - **RGBW**: Fibaro RGBW device
 - **SHADE**: Fibaro Blind/Shade/Shutter
+- **THERMOSTAT_1SP**: Fibaro thermostat

 Resource Address
 -------------------
 **The resource address should be the devices ID number**.
 A unique integer number, assigned by your FIBARO system, that locates a specific device in the installation.

+**In the case of thermostats, you can define two IDs (Eg: _55;56_), the first corresponding to a thermostat, and the second to a temperature sensor (ideally one located in the same room).**
+If only one ID is provided for a thermostat resource, you will not have a reading of the room temperature (the TEMPERATURE value will copy the SETPOINT value).

 Commands, Events and States
 -------------------------------